initqp/somd/README.md

 tutorials is considered as an efficient way to get familiar with SOMD.

 ## FAQ
-- Q: There are millions of MD packages out there, why do you need another one?

-  A: Because I write it for fine.
-If you are seeking for unity, you may want to use some mainstream packages like i-Pi, ASE, Tinker or even CP2K.

 - Q: How to cite the code?

-  A: You don't need to.
+  A: You don't.
 It's a toy.